GijsB/propy/README.md

  - ...

+### Convenience functions
+To prevent the user from needing to memorize all the definitions open-water models (below), a number of convenience functions have been defined.
+These functions can be used to calculate most important properties of a propeller, they use the open water models.
+- `find_j_for_vt`: Calculate the advance ratio given the speed and thrust.
+- `find_j_for_vt_vec`: Calculate the advance ratio given arrays of the speed and thrust.
+- `find_j_for_vn`: Calculate the advance ratio given the speed and rotation rate.
+- `find_j_for_vn_vec`: Calculate the advance ratio given arrays of the speed and rotation rate.
+- `find_beta_for_vn`: Calculate the advance angle of the propeller given the speed and rotation rate.
+- `find_beta_for_vn_vec`: Calculate the advance angle of the propeller given arrays of the speed and rotation rate.
+- `find_tq_for_vn`: Calculate the thrust and torque for a given speed and rotation rate.
+- `find_tq_for_vn_vec`: Calculate arrays of thrust and torque for a given speed and rotation rate.
+- `find_nq_for_vt`: Calculate rotation speed and torque for a given speed and rotation rate.
+- `find_nq_for_vt_vec`: Calculate arrays of rotation speed and torque for a given speed and rotation rate.

 ### Open-water model (1 Quadrant)
 The most basic use-case is to use the open-water model of a propeller.
 Such a model is able to specify the thrust- and torque-coefficient for different advance-ratio's.
 These coefficients are defined as follows: